phongduong/my-portfolio/data/posts/watch-file-change-in-gulpjs.md

 date: 2020-09-23T14:14:30.743Z
 tag: gulpjs
 ---
 You import `src`, `dest` function from `gulp` module and create a task that you want to execute when your files change.
-In this task, I want to copy all JS files in `src/js` directory to `dist/js` directory
+In my task, I want to copy all JS files in `src/js` directory to `dist/js` directory

 ```javascript
 const { src, dest } = require("gulp");